bytecodealliance/wit-bindgen/crates/go/README.md

 ## Contributing

-If changes need to be made to `wit-bindgen-go`, here are the steps that need to be taken:
+If changes need to be made to the `go.bytecodealliance.org/pkg` files referenced by the generated bindings, here are the steps that need to be taken:
 - Make the required changes to the [bytecodealliance/go-pkg](https://github.com/bytecodealliance/go-pkg) Go files and tag a release.
 - Update the `crates/go/src/pkg` git submodule to reflect the most-recent release of `go-pkg`.
 - Update the `REMOTE_PKG_VERSION` constant in [lib.rs](./src/lib.rs) to reflect the most-recent release of `go-pkg`.